 How to apply

-1. Submit a UFV application form, along with the $45 application fee, to the Admissions & Records office.
-You can apply online or download an application form at ufv.ca/ar/admissions/apply.
-Application forms are also available from any A&R or Student Services office.
+1. Submit a UFV application form, along with the $45 application fee, to the Office of the Registrar.
+You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
+Application forms are also available from any OReg or Student Services office.
 Applicants currently in Grade 12 may apply during their Grade 12 year.
 A statement from the school counsellor or principal, indicating that they are likely to meet graduation requirements by June, must be presented at the time of entrance exam appointment.